-Publications: diss.
+Publications: Diss.
 Die Nominalkomposition im Tocharischen.
-MS. of 299 p.
+Manuscript of 299 p.
 Göttingen.
 1958

 – “Gab es einen Lokativ auf -esmiṁ im buddhistischen Sanskrit?”, NGAW 1964:4, 199-209; “Zur Entstehung einer Dhāraṇī”, ZDMG 117, 1967, 148-168; “Zur Entstehung und Interpretation der Strophen Dhammapada 294, 295”, Festschrift W. Eilers 1967, 511-526; “Zur Interpretation der Pratītyasamutpāda-Formel”, WZKS 12/13, 1968-69, 53-63; “Zum Titel des sog.
 Udānavarga”, ZDMG Suppl.
 1, 1969, 872-881; “Gāndhārī and the Buddhist Mission in Central Asia”, Añjali.
 D. H. de Alwis Wijesekera Vol. 1970, 55-62.